robertorcosta/azure-docs.pt-br/articles/automation/troubleshoot/runbooks.md

 ### <a name="cause"></a>Causa

-Esse problema geralmente ocorre quando a automação do Azure processa runbooks que invocam cmdlets do PowerShell do PnP, por exemplo, **Add-pnplistitem**, sem capturar os objetos de retorno.
+Esse problema geralmente ocorre quando a automação do Azure processa runbooks que invocam cmdlets do PowerShell do PnP, por exemplo, `add-pnplistitem`, sem capturar os objetos de retorno.

 ### <a name="resolution"></a>Resolução